 Other advanced techniques during surgery includes brain mapping to find functional pathways beside the tumors, endoscopy to perform biopsies as well as open spinal fluid pathways through a small scope and advanced frameless stereotaxic computer assisted tumor resections.
 Intraoperative MRI is also available to help maximize the tumor removal.

 Radiation therapy is also called as radiotherapy.
-It is the use of high-powered rays to destruct cancer cells and stop them from growing.
+It is the use of high-powered rays to destroy cancer cells and stop them from growing.
 It is mostly used to destroy tumor tissue that cannot be removed with surgery or to kill cancer cells that might remain after surgery.
 Radiation therapy also is used when surgery is impossible.

 Radiation therapy might be done in two ways.
 External radiation comes from a huge machine.
 Generally, external radiation treatments are given for five days a week for a few weeks.
 The treatment schedule depends on the types and sizes of the tumor and your age.
 Given the total dose of radiation over an extended time period helps to protect healthy tissue in the area of the tumor.